-Amala Ejikeme is a partner in the Investment Funds Group at Kirkland & Ellis International LLP and focuses on advising European and global sponsors on the establishment of private funds pursuing a wide variety of investment strategies (including buyout, credit, growth, infrastructure, real estate and venture).
+Amala Ejikeme is a partner in the Investment Funds Group at Kirkland & Ellis International LLP and focuses on advising European and global sponsors on the establishment of private funds pursuing a wide variety of investment strategies (including buyout, credit, digital assets, growth, impact, infrastructure, real estate and venture).

-Amala has advised sponsors on traditional fund structures, as well as structures incorporating long-dated, evergreen, multiple currency, and levered/unlevered parallel arrangements.
-He routinely advises clients on the formation of separately managed accounts, co-investments, management company issues and carried interest schemes.
-In addition, he has also addressed complex fund termination issues and extraordinary events (including investor defaults and founder separations).
+Amala's clients include Bridgepoint, EQT, Houghton Street Ventures, Nextech, Inflexion, JP Morgan and Vitruvian.
+He advises on traditional private equity fund structures, as well as structures incorporating long-dated, evergreen, open-ended, multiple currency, and levered arrangements.
+His practice also includes the formation of separately managed accounts, co-investments, as well as advising on carried interest arrangements, management company issues and extraordinary events (such as investor default and founder separations).